jcberquist/commandbox-cfformat/reference.md

 Type: _string_

-Values: ["single", **"double"**]
+Values: ["single", **"double"**, ""]

 Whether to use a single or double quote for attribute values.
-If set to null, leaves attribute value quotes as they are found.
+If set to an empty string, leaves attribute value quotes as they are found.

 ```cfc
 // strings.attributes.quote: "single"